 Like any big investment, I wanted to do whatever I could to keep my mattress is good condition.

-What I discovered after researching ways to keep my mattress clean and comfortable is this: you need a mattress protector but mattress pads – and toppers – are (mostly) optional.
+What I discovered after researching ways to keep my mattress clean and comfortable is this: people need a mattress protector but mattress pads – and toppers – are (mostly) optional.

-Covering your mattress with a protector is an easy and affordable way to protect your mattress and extend its lifespan for as long as possible.
+Covering a mattress with a protector is an easy and affordable way to protect the mattress and extend its lifespan for as long as possible.

-Mattress protectors are thin pieces of bedding material that fit around your mattress – some go on like a fitted sheet and others encase the mattress completely.
+Mattress protectors are thin pieces of bedding material that fit around the mattress – some go on like a fitted sheet and others encase the mattress completely.

-Waterproofing: Many mattress warranties will be voided if you stain your mattress.
-Encasing your mattress in a waterproof protector will help keep it free from water damage and potential stains.
+Waterproofing: Many mattress warranties will be voided if people stain their mattress.
+Encasing one’s mattress in a waterproof protector will help keep it free from water damage and potential stains.

-You probably think that you are a neat and tidy person who won’t spill anything in bed.
+People probably think that they are a neat and tidy person who won’t spill anything in bed.
 Let this be a gentle reminder that mistakes and accidents happen.
-Using a mattress protector could potentially save you some serious cash.
+Using a mattress protector could potentially save people some serious cash.

-Temperature Control: Some mattress protectors come with specialized fabric and materials that help breathability and temperature regulation while you sleep.
+Temperature Control: Some mattress protectors come with specialized fabric and materials that help breathability and temperature regulation while people sleep.

 Providing Additional Comfort: Protectors come in a wide variety.
-Some offer added quilting or fabric that adds a soft layer in between your mattress and your bedding.
+Some offer added quilting or fabric that adds a soft layer in between the mattress and the bedding.

 Mattress protectors come in a range of prices, some for less than $10 and others that cost hundreds (depending on size and functionality).